AnandRP2030/MERN-Notes/React/React-Context-Api/README.md

 3. Any Component can access this centralized store or context
 4. Steps
    Create Context => Provide the Context => Consume the Context in Child

+1. Context API use for managing State in our react application
+2. First we create a folder called Context